UGA Bulletin Logo

 Course Description

-Understanding the lives of teachers and students and how their relationships impact social studies teaching and learning.
-Learn to engage with students in ways that honor and sustain their cultural traditions and invite ambitious intellectual learning practices.
-Historical and contemporary understandings of identities and their impact on relationships.
+Emphasis on understanding community and cultural contexts affecting social, political, economic and civic decision-making in democracies.
+Explores the identities of teachers and students within these contexts and how their relationships impact social studies teaching and learning.
+Focuses on engaging students in ways that sustain democracy, cultural traditions, and invite ambitious intellectual learning practices.

 Additional Requirements for Graduate Students: